 Transportation in Jim Edgar Panther Creek State Fish and Wildlife Area

 Jim Edgar Panther Creek Park is located just outside the township of Panther Creek.
-The area does not have much development due to the conservation efforts of the state.
-Despite the lack of growth in the immediate area, you can find a few boutiques and grocery stores on your way to the park.
+The area does not have much development due to the conservation efforts of the state, so you will feel like you are in the middle of nowhere during your motorhome getaway.
+Despite the lack of development in the immediate area, you can find a few boutiques and grocery stores on your way to the park in the towns of Chandlerville (around seven miles away), Virginia (around 10 miles away), and Petersburg (around 13 miles away).
 Many campers advise visitors to stock up on gas before entering the park.

 Due to the location of the park's entrance, roads may close in the event of inclement weather.
 Be sure the check the weather before you depart on your trip and take a few moments to call the park if you anticipate arriving later than you initially intended to.
 They will be able to give you details on possible accommodations and where to sign in.